-Steve’s mom got herself a beer shortly afterward without comment.
+Steve’s mom also got herself a beer shortly afterward without comment.

 “You two were in that tent for a long time this evening,” Tina observed.

 Steve’s dad snorted and scowled into the fire.
-Tina shot him an annoyed look that he didn’t notice.
+Tina shot him an irritated look that he didn’t notice.
 She continued, “How’s your adventure going?”

 Tess said, “We raided the dungeon of an evil innkeeper, rescued a little girl from being eaten by a giant hag, and met some weird guy whose eyeballs pull back into his head.”